samplemaker/freefem_matlab_octave_plot/README.md

 Hint: The library functions can be found in the folder `ffmatlib`.
 Use the `addpath(path to ffmatlib)` command if you are working in a different directory.

-### General Plots in 2D and 3D Boundary Value Plots
+### General plotting in 2D and 3D Boundary Value Plots

 The function `ffread2patch()` reads a file and rearranges its content in such a way that diagrams can be created with the `patch()` command.
 It's arguments depend on the number of columns and on the separation character. `ffread2patch()` can process 2D mesh elements or 3D boundary data (triangles):